janos/schulze/README.md

 }
 ```

-## Alternative election implementations
+## Alternative voting implementations

-Function `Compute` is deliberately left exported with `VoteMatrix` map to allow different election implementations.
-The `Election` type in this package is purely in-memory but in reality, a proper way of authenticating users and storing the voting records are crucial and may require implementation with specific persistence features.
+Function `Compute` is deliberately left exported with `VoteMatrix` map to allow different voting implementations.
+The `Voting` type in this package is purely in-memory but in reality, a proper way of authenticating users and storing the voting records are crucial and may require implementation with specific persistence features.

 ## License